iconify/website/docs/types/iconify-json.md

 }
 ```

 Aliases can also include transformations: horizontal and/or vertical flip, 90/180/270 degrees rotation.
-This allows icon variations by reusing other icon, such as creating a right arrow by using left arrow with horizontal flip:
+This allows icon variations by reusing another icon,
+such as creating a right arrow by using left arrow with horizontal flip:

 ```json
 {